 The Massachusetts Institute of Technology (MIT) is a research institution located in Cambridge, Massachusetts, a city just outside Boston.
 With a 3.96% acceptance rate for the Class of 2026, an average SAT score of 1550, and an average ACT score of 35.5, MIT is one of the most challenging universities to gain acceptance to in the world.
 But MIT admissions officers are emphatic that they “admit people, not numbers.”
-In this blog post, you’ll learn how to write the MIT supplemental essays in a way that demonstrates your individual personality beyond test scores and grades so that you can stand out among the other 34,000 annual applicants to MIT.
+In this blog post, you’ll learn how to write the supplemental essays in a way that demonstrates your individual personality beyond test scores and grades so that you can stand out among the other applicants and get into to MIT.

 MIT does not use the Common App or the Universal College Application, instead utilizing its own application platform.
 As result, there is no Common App essay to submit to MIT, but instead a series of MIT-specific shorter essays.
 This often stresses out potential applicants already writing supplemental essays and a Common App.
 It just seems like a lot of extra time to write another 4 essays just for MIT!
 But this blog post will give you the tools you need to complete the MIT essays efficiently, without too much extra time and effort, but with appropriate thoughtfulness and detail.
 As their admissions website says, “You should certainly be thoughtful about your essays, but if you’re thinking too much—spending a lot of time stressing or strategizing about what makes you ‘look best,’ as opposed to the answers that are honest and easy—you’re doing it wrong.”

 MIT’s 2022-2023 Prompts